 This two-minute video is from Life International, a prolife ministry that views the global issues created by abortion as a mission field.
 The video ties the abortion issue to the gospel, which I really like.
 It’s great for your own information, or possibility for using at your church.
 I really like that abortion isn’t made to feel like an add-on issue, but that it naturally connects with people’s need for the gospel.

 Thank you for your commitment to upholding the sanctity of human life in our nation and around the world.
-In conjunction with Sanctity of Human Life Sunday on January 23, I am writing to pass along a new 2-minute video resource that LIFE has produced to encourage and invite people to join in “Following the Life-Giver,” Jesus Christ, in responding to the global mission field created by abortion.
+In conjunction with Sanctity of Human Life Sunday, I am writing to pass along a new 2-minute video resource that LIFE has produced to encourage and invite people to join in “Following the Life-Giver,” Jesus Christ, in responding to the global mission field created by abortion.

 A seminary student at my church once told me something I’ve often heard in one form or another: “Issues like abortion are just a distraction from the main thing.”